-Major Duffy has been honored with 64 awards and decorations, 29 of which are for valor, including the Distinguished Service Cross (awaiting Board decision to upgrade), his nation's second highest award for valor, the Soldier's Medal, four Bronze Stars with "Valor" device, eight Purple Hearts, seven Air Medals (6 with "Valor" device), three Army Commendation Medals with "Valor" device, Viet Nam's highest award for valor: Cross of Gallantry with Palm, plus two with Silver Stars, three Presidential Unit Citations (Army), one Presidential Unit Citation (Naval), Vietnam Cross of Gallantry w/Palm (Unit), Vietnam Valorous Service Medal (Unit), the Combat Infantry Badge, Master Parachutist Wings, plus numerous other awards for service and merit.
+Major Duffy has been honored with 64 awards and decorations, 29 of which are for valor, including the Distinguished Service Cross (currently in final stages to an upgrade), his nation's second highest award for valor, the Soldier's Medal, four Bronze Stars with "Valor" device, eight Purple Hearts, seven Air Medals (6 with "Valor" device), three Army Commendation Medals with "Valor" device, Viet Nam's highest award for valor: Cross of Gallantry with Palm, plus two with Silver Stars, three Presidential Unit Citations (Army), one Presidential Unit Citation (Naval), Vietnam Cross of Gallantry w/Palm (Unit), Vietnam Valorous Service Medal (Unit), the Combat Infantry Badge, Master Parachutist Wings, plus numerous other awards for service and merit.

 Following his military service, John was President of a publishing company, thereafter, the founder and President of an investment firm which was bought by TD Ameritrade, Inc.